Chanel’s Brand Identity and Personality

 Source: Hong and Kim (2013)

 The effective and attractive website design of Chanel enhanced the engagement of the consumers (Sims 2016: 114).
-Apart from that the compelling stories on the website which cater the various aspects of the identity, culture and values of the brand have positioned Chanel at multiple platforms.
-The content based site named INSIDE CHANEL …(content removed – please contact us to access full version)
+Apart from that, the compelling stories on the website which cater to the various aspects of the identity, culture, and values of the brand have positioned Chanel on multiple platforms.
+The content-based site named INSIDE CHANEL …(content removed – please contact us to access full version)

 Figure 14: Chanel’s Website Design

-The luxury brands around the world are reinventing the ways of communication due to high level market penetration and substitutes (Kotler et al. 2015). …(content removed – please contact us to access full version)
+Luxury brands around the world are reinventing the ways of communication due to high-level market penetration and substitutes (Kotler et al. 2015). …(content removed – please contact us to access full version)